Photo courtesy: bilyonaryo.com.ph

 Potato Corner is one of the known food cart businesses in the country.
 It was established in early 1990 by Joe Magsaysay, who left school to work at a fast-food chain.

 He was then given a chance to become a manager, and his store management skills became useful when he decided to establish Potato Corner together with a friend.
+From there, he has become part of the successful entrepreneurs in the Philippines.

 In 1992, the Potato Corner food cart business boomed, and they started offering franchises to interested franchisees.